 Sometimes, saving the life of another might just be the only way to save your own’

-Gracie was written and directed by Jane for a micro budget, as her feature debut, in fact her debut film too!
-Due to the difficult sound conditions, it has a full post production created audio, a great achievement considering budget and massive thanks to everyone involved.
-It also has a wonderful, evocative score by Tandis Jenhudson and was shot on super 16mm, using mainly available light and has an atmospheric, grainy, buttery, retro-film feel.
+Gracie was written and directed by Jane for a micro budget, and shot on super 16mm film as her feature debut.
+Due to the difficult sound conditions, it has a full post production created audio for the exteriors, a great achievement considering budget and massive thanks to everyone involved.
+It has a wonderful, evocative score by Tandis Jenhudson and shooting on super 16mm, using mainly available light has given ‘Gracie’, an atmospheric, grainy, buttery, retro feel.
 Gracie was made with the help of an amazing crew, who all reached for the stars but, here on earth, stayed the course!
 Gracie’s cast includes: Chris Rankin (Percy Weasley, Harry Potter), Darren Darnborough (True Blood), Angela Peters (Tangled up in Blue), Aurelie Amblard and Lexi Strauss.
 A whimsical suspense tale, ‘Gracie’ is about, how even in our modern, sometimes brutal world, faith, forgiveness and love still triumph over fear and violence, sometimes in ways not easy to define.